Yeah, finally! About 2 weeks after my set due date, it's finally here. I'm proud.

 eiÏ€(4(cos2(y-(pi/2)) + cos2(y))) – z = 4x(cos2((pi/5)(y –2.5) + cos2((pi/5)(y))y ^ y

-f "To solve for three variables you need three equations" if you remember back to systems.
+You may look at this and say to yourself "To solve for three variables you need three equations" if you remember back to systems.
 But if you look carefully this is an easy problem and a solvable one.

 eiÏ€(4(cos2(y-(pi/2)) + cos2(y))) – z = 4x(cos2((pi/5)(y –2.5) + cos2((pi/5)(y))y ^ y

-n the first term.
+First, simplify what is in the brackets in the first term.
 The first term within the brackets is a shifted squared cosine function.
 Well with the shift it has it is a squared sine function.

 eiÏ€(4(sin2(y) + cos2(y))) – z = 4x(cos2((pi/5)(y –2.5) + cos2((pi/5)(y))y ^ y)

-sin2(y) + cos2(y) you should recognize as the rudimentary trig identity, so it is equal to 1 and 4 times 1 is 4.
+Now sin2(y) + cos2(y) you should recognize as the rudimentary trig identity, so it is equal to 1 and 4 times 1 is 4.

 eiÏ€(4) – z = 4x(cos2((pi/5)(y –2.5) + cos2((pi/5)(y))y ^ y